whipowill/wow-acore-mod-nerf-herder/RAIDS.md

 - Archimonde
     - Finger of Death removed

+### Zul'Aman

+- TO DO

+### Sunwell Plateau

+- TO DO

 ### World Bosses

 - Doom Lord Kazzak (Hellfire Peninsula)
-    - Damage reduced 70%
+    - Damage reduced 30%
     - Healing disabled
     - Mark of Kazzak removed

 - Doomwalker (Shadowmoon Valley)
-    - Damage reduced 30%
-    - Chain Lightning reduced 90%
+    - Chain Lightning reduced 70%
     - Mark of Death removed

+## Wrath of the Lich King

+NOT HERE YET